RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Sacrifice in the Old Testament

 The Bible is made up of 66 shorter books of different types of writing, or genres.
-Some of these books (i.e. Exodus, Leviticus, Numbers and Deuteronomy) are books of laws.
+Some of these books (i.e. Exodus, Leviticus, Numbers, and Deuteronomy) are books of laws.
 The Law was given to Moses as part of God’s covenant (contract) with them.
 The Israelites were miraculously led out of Egypt to freedom and began their new life as God’s special people.
-With this came laws which governed their daily life and worship.
+With this came laws that governed their daily life and worship.

 Sacrifice had a big part to play in how they connected to God.
 God was perfect; people, as we still see today, were not.
 So the Law dictated a system of sacrifice to atone for these imperfections – or sins.
 Goats or bulls were generally used.
 These animals were sacrificially killed and offered to God on the altar.
 This way, the person offering the sacrifice was granted forgiveness for specific sins.
 In other words, these sacrifices took away their sin and in so doing restored their standing with God.